joantolos/blog/content/blog/kataMarsRover.md

 ## The habit

-I have develop this habit, where I start implementing a feature, which means writing some tests, and browse the test coverage report from time to time while implementing.
+I have developed this habit, where I start implementing a feature, which means writing some tests, and browse the test coverage report from time to time while implementing.
 The report allows me to identify possible points where I need more tests (which usually leads to a change on the design), and to detect code that is not used, which usually means that this specific implementation can be improved.
 Like the existence of mutable variables, change a loop into a stream and things like that.

 This is how I use the test coverage, forget the final number.
 Just browse through your code and seek ways to improve it.